cblanquera/intime/README.md

 `~(60 * 24 * 365 * 10) MIN` is awarded to the miner that first finds the golden
 nonce.

-> The Ethereum Network processes > ~6k blocks a day.
+> NOTE: The Ethereum Network processes > ~6k blocks a day.
 In MIN, that's good for 219K years per year or 2.19k lifetimes

 ### Proof of Being Poor